Topics Map > LMS > Canvas

 - Students Directly Uploading Videos (Separate from Webcam Recording) - According to this Canvas document, “Any attachments added as part of discussions are copied to [the student’s] user files.
 Attachments for graded discussions are not counted against [the student’s] user quota and cannot be deleted”.

 According to this UW-Madison KB document, individual users have a storage limit of 512 MB.
 In other words, students, in total, have a storage limit of 512 MB that they cannot exceed.
 Video files can get large rather quickly, so students may hit this storage limit if they upload many videos.

-- Webcam Recordings - The one little wrinkle in this is that, according to the same UW-Madison KB document, “Webcam recordings and media comments created directly in Canvas are stored on a separate media server and do not count toward your course's storage quota.
+- Webcam Recordings - According to the same UW-Madison KB document, “Webcam recordings and media comments created directly in Canvas are stored on a separate media server and do not count toward your course's storage quota.

-This means if students are using the Flash-based webcam recorder via a laptop or desktop computer, those videos will not go against any quota.
-The downside to this is that many modern browsers have compatibility issues with Flash.
+This means if students are using the webcam recorder via a laptop or desktop computer, those videos will not go against any quota.
 This would also require that students have a laptop or desktop computer with a webcam.

 How to Use Your Android or iPhone to Get Video Into a Canvas Discussion Reply (Student Guide)

 Instructors: Provide the following instructions to your students by linking to this KB doc: Canvas - How to Use Your Android or iPhone to Get Video Into a Discussion Reply (UW-Madison).